 The project developer must nominate a start date for the nitrogen management project, as well as for each field within the project.
 The start date for a nitrogen management project is defined as the first day of the cultivation year of an eligible crop, on an eligible field (nominated as the field that triggers the start date), in which eligible project activities are implemented.
-Projects must be submitted to the Reserve for listing within 12 months of the project start date (i.e., before the end of the nominated field's initial cultivation year).
+Projects must be submitted to the Reserve for listing before the end of the nominated field's initial cultivation year.
 For all other fields, the project developer must nominate a start date for each field, and each field must be submitted within 24 months of the field's start date.